 Contractual Services - Ordinance No. 8501, adopted in April 2010, established a Social Service Funding Advisory Board to review requests and make recommendations to the City Commission on the use of City resources for social service funding.
-The funding allocations for 2015 are shown below.
+The funding allocation recommended by the City Manager for 2015 are shown below.
 More information can be found on page 30.